MicrosoftDocs/windows-dev-docs/windows-apps-src/index.md

 ---
 author: mijacobs
 layout: LandingPage
-description: The Universal Windows Platform (UWP) lets you build apps for any Windows device—PCs, phones, Xbox One, HoloLens, and more—and publish them to the Store.
+description: The Universal Windows Platform (UWP) lets you build apps for any Windows device—PCs, Xbox One, HoloLens, and more—and publish them to the Store.
 title: UWP Documentation - UWP app developer | Microsoft Docs ms.topic: landing-page ms.author: mijacobs